axelhahn/flatpress-theme-touch-of-glass/readme.md

 ## Inroduction

-This is a theme for the blog software flatpress.
-Its code is based on Leggero theme.
+This is a theme for the blog software flatpress (https://www.flatpress.org/).
+My theme is based on the code of Leggero theme.
 Thanks go to NoWhereMan and Drudo!!

 This theme offers a clean blog like frontend.
 This theme was made because
 - I wanted a larger font size and